seacrew/helm-charts/charts/snapshotter/README.md

 # Snapshotter
-A simple Helm Chart to manage your VolumeSnapshots with a Kubernetes CronJob executing a plain old shell script.
+A simple Helm Chart to manage your `VolumeSnapshots` with a Kubernetes `CronJob` executing a shell script.

 ## Introduction
-This chart bootstraps a cronjob on a schedule to create VolumeSnapshots for your precious PersistentVolumeClaims and automatically deletes them as well after a specified retention time.
+This chart bootstraps a cronjob on a schedule to create `VolumeSnapshots` for your precious `PersistentVolumeClaims` and automatically deletes them after a specified retention time as well.

 ## Installing the chart
 ```bash